Jknand23/apex-flow-circuit/DEPLOY_TO_ITCH.md

 1. Open Godot and load your project
 2. Go to Project → Export
-3. You'll see three presets already configured:
+3. You'll see four presets already configured:
    - Windows Desktop
    - Linux/X11
    - Web
+   - macOS

 4. For each platform:
    - Select the preset